 Some people doing quantum physics sometimes get to some similar situations relative to the origin of elements and component parts of that process and field of study.
 Some very talented physicists who have looked at the mathematics involved and at the formulas that now exist believe that there are design elements visible to them — and a number have leaned toward having a sense of intentional design there as well.

-We tend to be blessed with a world of religious encounters, experiences, feelings, and there clearly are a wide range of personal religious interactions that people sometimes feel as individuals and as potentially spiritual beings.
+We tend to be blessed with a world of religious encounters, experiences, feelings, and there clearly are a wide range of personal religious interactions that people sometimes can feel as individuals and as potentially spiritual beings.
 Many people have a deep sense of having been touched by God or in contact with God.

-We don’t have very much organized scientific research happening in academic settings into those multiple theories about God, but we do have extensive generations of theologically inspired thinking and we have extensive levels and categories of faith based thinking and we do have a framework for our science from the first three paradigms that could actually lend itself to also looking at all of those issues from a metaphysical perspective in some academic settings if and when some of our academic settings decide that Theism as a paradigm is worth study.
+We don’t have much organized scientific research happening in academic settings into those multiple theories about God, but we do have extensive generations of theologically inspired thinking in every setting and we have extensive levels and categories of faith-based thinking.

 The current theories about God have a broad range at this point in time.